The Two Faces of January (film): Production

 Hossein Amini wrote the screenplay, which also marks his directorial debut; Amini said he had wanted to direct a film adaptation of the novel for the past 15 years.
-Amini's screenplay is based on the 1964 novel of the same name by Patricia Highsmith.
-He wrote:

-What I love about Highsmith is the way that she puts us in the shoes of traditionally 'unlikeable' characters, often criminals, and then makes us not only understand their motivations but recognize something of ourselves in them...
-It was this type of connection that drew me to Chester MacFarland,... a jealous, alcoholic conman who is nevertheless a deeply tragic figure.
-His journey of murder, flight and redemption made him an unforgettable character for me and one of the main reasons I wanted to turn the novel into a film.

 Producer Tom Sternberg optioned the rights to the novel and originally set up a project with the production company Mirage.
 Sternberg developed the project with Amini and it found the backing by StudioCanal and Working Title.

 Principal photography began August 2012 in Athens, Crete, Istanbul, and London's Ealing Studios.
 Identifiable locations include the Küçük Hasan mosque on Chania harbour, a nearby café and the Grand Arsenal in Plateia Katehaki, the ruins of Knossos near Iraklion, and the Grand Bazaar in Istanbul.

 Release

-StudioCanal distributed the film in the United Kingdom, Germany, France, Australia, and New Zealand, and Universal Studios distributed it in Spain and Scandinavia; the latter sold distribution rights for other territories.
+StudioCanal distributed the film in the United Kingdom, Germany, France, Australia, and New Zealand, and Universal Pictures distributed it in Spain and Scandinavia; the former sold distribution rights for other territories.
 Entertainment One acquired rights for Canada.
 Magnolia Pictures picked up distribution rights for the United States and released the film via VOD on August 28, 2014, to be followed by a theatrical release on October 3, 2014.

 Reception

-The Two Faces of January received mostly positive reviews; it holds an 79% rating based on 124 reviews on review aggregator website Rotten Tomatoes, with an average score of 6.75/10.
+The Two Faces of January received mostly positive reviews; it holds an 80% rating based on 127 reviews on review aggregator website Rotten Tomatoes, with an average score of 6.75/10.
 The consensus states: "With striking visuals, complex characters, and Hitchcockian plot twists, The Two Faces of January offers a pleasantly pungent treat for fans of romantic thrillers."
 On Metacritic, the film has a 66/100 rating from 30 critics, indicating "generally favorable reviews".
 Peter DeBruge of Variety wrote that Amini "expertly blends touches of Hitchcock and Highsmith".
 In comparing it to The Talented Mr. Ripley, Deborah Young of The Hollywood Reporter said that it lacks the "joie de vivre" of that film, but has lush cinematography and shows Amini's "skill at working with actors".
 Manohla Dargis of The New York Times wrote, "Mr. Amini adds embellishing details and plot layers, hints at a grave Oedipal disturbance, turns up the sexual heat and smoothly increases the narrative torque."
 Betsy Sharkey of the Los Angeles Times wrote, "As was the case in the book, there are moves that don't always make sense, but the game-playing is riveting."